Many-body localization as a percolation phenomenon: Introduction

-In this Letter, we present numerical results for the prototype quantum MBL model that clearly reveals disorder-induced clustering effects.
-More precisely, we show that the basis consisting of localized MB states splits into disconnected clusters such that the dynamics of the system is confined to MB clusters up to very long times.
-These effects became even more evident in the formulation of the problem when quantum transitions are replaced by rate equations (RE).
-Such a RE approach has been recently applied by present authors to several quantum models of the propagation of (single) particles coupled to bosons \cite{mierzejewski19,mierzejewski20}, revealing normal as well as subdiffusive transport behaviors.
-In the present case, the RE allows for a direct study of thermalization of MB charge-density.
+We present numerical results for the prototype quantum MBL model that clearly reveals disorder-induced clustering effects.
+More precisely, we show that the basis consisting of localized MB states tends to split into disconnected clusters such that the dynamics of the system is confined over very long times to MB clusters.
+These effects become even more evident in the formulation of the problem when quantum transitions are replaced by rate equations (REs).
+Such a RE approach was recently applied by the present authors to several quantum models of the propagation of (single) particles coupled to bosons \cite{mierzejewski19,mierzejewski20}, revealing normal as well as subdiffusive transport behaviors.
+In the present case, it allows for a direct study of thermalization of MB charge density.
 RE results are consistent with full quantum calculations, confirming nearly exponential decrease of diffusion with disorder strength.
-In the transient regime that spans over a broad range of parameters below the MBL transition, we find anomalous/subdiffusive relaxations towards the equilibrium, which can be attributed to weak links between MB states, with no apparent relation to the real-space weak-links.
+In the transient regime that spans a broad range of parameters below the MBL transition, we find anomalous/subdiffusive relaxations towards equilibrium, which can be attributed to weak links between MB states, with no apparent relation to the real-space weak links.